 During June 2024, wind power generation reached 771 gigawatt-hours (GWh), the third-highest for a June month on record.
-This output met 25% of Ireland's electricity demand, up 5% from the same period last year, with additional contributions from and other renewables accounting for a further 8%.
+This output met 25% of Ireland's electricity demand, up 5% from the same period last year, with additional contributions from solar and other renewables accounting for a further 8%.

 Kerry led as the top wind energy producer last month, generating 90GWh, followed closely by Cork (82GWh), Galway (67GWh), Donegal (52GWh), and Tipperary (47GWh).

 “The first half of the year has been strong for Irish wind farms, supplying just over a third of our electricity so far,” said Wind Energy Ireland CEO Noel Cunniffe.
-“This clean electricity production is crucial for reducing carbon emissions and bolstering our mix.”
+“This clean electricity production is crucial for reducing carbon emissions and bolstering our renewable energy mix.”

 Cunniffe emphasized the importance of renewable energy in lowering electricity prices and enhancing local energy supply resilience.
 He highlighted concerns from Wind Energy Ireland's Repowering Ireland paper, urging government action to extend planning permissions for existing wind farms facing closure threats.